Warning Signs for your Brakes

 You know you need brake repair when:

-- The brake light on your dashboard glows, indicating problems with the anti-lock brake system.
+- Look on your dashboard if he brake light glows, it indicates problems with the anti-lock brake system.

 - The brake dashboard light is red, indicating a system imbalance.